 We are committed to creating holistic solutions, building a better world for future generations, and doing business with integrity.
 We believe it is an honor to be part of shaping the future of the continent, and we treat this opportunity with the respect and moral obligation that it deserves.

 The CouldYou?
-Girls’ Health Initiative is sustainably addressing the menstrual hygiene management( MHM) needs of women and girls in Africa through immediate access to health education and menstrual cups.
+Girls’ Health Initiative is sustainably addressing the menstrual hygiene management( MHM) needs of women and girls through immediate access to health education and menstrual cups.
 The CouldYou?
 Girls’ Health Initiative has been serving girls since 2017.

 Geri Beaty, Founder/President Event Innovations.
 Geri has over eighteen years experience in publishing and more than twelve years experience in event production and management.
 In 2002 Geri began her own consulting and management company and has been working successfully as an outsource consultant to both for profit and nonprofit organizations.
 Event Innovations focuses on assisting organizations with event growth and/or change as well as streamlining processes and collaborating with internal management to ensure all goals are achieved.
 Geri joined the CouldYou? board in 2016 to lend her expertise in helping non-profits get to the next level.